 This document describes the four basic API (Application Program Interface) functions GET, POST, PUT, DELETE used on CMS (Cisco Meeting Server).
-It also describes two different API tools: Poster and Postman and how to use them for CMS configuration.
+As of CMS 2.9, the web admin GUI has an API menu available under the Configuration menu.
+This document reviews that new menu and also describes two different API tools: Poster and Postman and how to use them for CMS configuration.

 There are no specific requirements for this document.

 This document is not restricted to specific software and hardware versions.